Nevena1997/GraalVM/README.md

 ## Visualization

-To see how to get native code from Java code you can see internal Graal representation using [IdealGraphVisualizer](https://www.oracle.com/downloads/graalvm-downloads.html).
-Just unzip archive, position to directory where you unzipped it, go to `bin` directory and then run `idealgraphvisualizer`:
+To understand better the process of getting native code from Java code, you can visualize internal Graal representation using [IdealGraphVisualizer](https://www.oracle.com/downloads/graalvm-downloads.html).
+Just unzip archive, position to the directory where you unzipped it, go to `bin` directory and then run `idealgraphvisualizer`:
 ```sh
 $ ./idealgraphvisualizer
 ```